JosephSun/cliffordfajardo.github.io/_posts/2015-11-29-my-thoughts-on-programming.markdown

 ### Takeaways
 - Software is created by humans, so when software breaks be empathetic and calm.

-- Many times you need to implement naive solution to grasp a problem then optimize later.
+- Many times you need to implement naive solution to grasp a problem, then optimize for performance.
 - Google, StackOverflow, and blogs are your best friends!
 - Just because I'm not into x category of programming doesn't mean I'm a bad programmer.
 Some people excel in the front end, others in the backend, others enjoy working on databases and the list goes on.
 - Separating tasks into smaller chunks helps my mind process things better.